riedelsolutions/jekyll-test/_posts/2020-07-05-to-flat-or-not.md

 layout: post
 permalink: /to-flat-or-not/
 thumbnail: /images/flatornot-thumbnail.png
+cardthumbnail: images/flatornot-thumbnail.png
 tags: [blog, tech, design]
+excerpt: "Does skeuomorphism need to come back?
+Is neuomorphism taking off?
+Does flat design suck and look boring?"
 ---

 In this week's Design Hell, also known as Design Twitter, the discussion sparked by Big Sur's design system remains rampant — does skeuomorphism need to come back?
 Is neuomorphism taking off?
 Does flat design suck and look boring?
 Did skeuomorphism run its course 7 years ago?